microchip-pic-avr-tools/powersmart-dcld/Resources/readme.txt

 6) Controller Data Provider Sub-Group

 When Data Providers are enabled, internal controller data is pushed to user-specified target variables or registers.
-These target addresses need to specified in code.
+These target addresses need to be specified in code.
 The Data Provider parameters have now been grouped in sub-group 'DataProviders'
 Effects on user code:

 Specifying the controller input source in user code with previous versions were written like this: